-- 1. GHG emissions data are presented in terms of carbon dioxide equivalent and are based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, and the "2022 Sustainability Report" published by the HK Electric Investments. - The total floor area of the Group as at 31 December 2023 was approximately 21,329 square feet (as at 31 December 2022: 21,329 square feet).
+- GHG emissions data are presented in terms of carbon dioxide equivalent and are based on, but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report - Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, and the "2023 Sustainability Report" published by the HK Electric Investments and HK Electric Investments Limited. - 2.
+The total floor area of the Group as at 31 December 2024 was approximately 23,306 square feet (as at 31 December 2023: 21,329 square feet).
 This number would also be used for calculating other intensity data in this ESG Report.
-The number of decimal places for this intensity data has been revised to 3 to enhance comparability.